-At Osbornes Law we know how to win disrepair cases for those we represent.
-We understand how frustrating it can be living with disrepair and poor housing conditions, and the impact it has can have on your daily life.
+At Osbornes Law we know how to win housing disrepair claims for those we represent.
+We understand how frustrating it can be living with housing disrepair and poor housing conditions, and the impact it has can have on your daily life.

 In most tenancies repairing obligations are implied into the terms of the tenancy.
 The repairing obligations require a landlord to keep in repair the structure and exterior of the dwelling house and keep in repair and proper working order the installations in the dwelling house for the supply of water, gas, electricity, sanitation, space heating, and heating water.

 It is not possible for a landlord to contract out of their repairing obligations.